Boeing Creek and Shoreview Park: Fauna

-Boeing Creek and Shoreview Park contain numerous bird species.
+Boeing Creek and Shoreview Park are home to numerous bird species.
 Great blue heron, Bald eagle, and Pileated woodpecker have been observed within Boeing Creek Park.
-Rough-skinned newt have been observed along inlets to Boeing Creek.
+Rough-skinned newt have been spotted along inlets to Boeing Creek.

 History

 In 1913 William Boeing, founder of the Boeing company, had a mansion built in The Highlands neighborhood, along Boeing Creek.
 Boeing owned the land that includes today's Shoreview and Boeing Creek Parks.
-He used the land primarily as a hunting retreat and had a small dam made, creating Hidden Lake which he used as a private fishing pond.
-In the 1930s Boeing platted and logged 400 acre north of Boeing Creek and sold the much of his land to developers.
+He used the land primarily as a hunting retreat and had a small dam constructed, creating Hidden Lake which he used as a private fishing pond.
+In the 1930s Boeing platted and logged 400 acre north of Boeing Creek and sold much of his land to developers.
 The Innis Arden neighborhood began to be developed on this land after World War II.
 He donated the land that makes up Shoreview Park to the Shoreline School District.
 In 1997, the City of Shoreline assumed ownership of both parks.

+In 2023, the City of Shoreline removed the Hidden Lake dam to restore the old stream and began substantial trail improvements around the former site of the lake.
+The primary reason for the dam removal was sediment buildup in the lake that was difficult to manage.
+Other reasons for the removal include improving fish habitats and water quality downstream of the lake.
+The remaining work is planned to be completion in 2024.